 Meet Marie Flanigan – the founder of Marie Flanigan Interiors.
 At 31 years old, she is an award-winning interior designer with a decade of experience under her belt.
 Marie Flanigan Interiors has been in business for nearly 4 years thanks to Marie’s hard work, dedication, and passion for design.
+New York and Interior Design Firm Miami the is dedicated to designing high-end residential and commercial spaces strongly infused with energy and warmth.
 Without a doubt she is a frontrunner among Houston’s interior designers.

 She graduated with a degree in Architecture from Texas A&M and went on to get her MBA shortly after from the University of Houston.
 She resides in Houston’s Heights with her husband Joe and soon enough there will be one more inhabiting the Flanigan household.
 That’s right, they’re expecting their first baby in less than 3 months.
 Congratulations, Marie and Joe!

 With her extensive background in Architecture, Marie knows how to help her clients from conception all the way up to completion of their home.
 She has built solid relationships with some of the industry’s best-known architects, contractors and vendors ensuring client satisfaction.
 I wanted to dig a bit deeper and identify just what it is that makes Marie Flanigan Interiors such a success.
 What I learned is that this soon-to-be mommy has one vision in mind: to change lives, with style.
 You love that your home smell good, find out essences at grainandgram.com.

 What inspired you to go into interior design?